 After Easter dishes full of mayonnaise, meat and creamy cakes this is a time to get back to ordinary life.
 Before you weigh yourself after Easter, give some time to yourself:) Our stomachs need some rest.
 What do you say on meat balls in tomato sauce?
 No frying, less calories and less time spent in the kitchen.

 Liver and onion has its origins in Jewish cuisine.
 Jewish culture has been alive in Polish culture for centuries and has influenced also Polish cuisine.
-Liver and onion is the most popular way of preparing liver.
+Polish Liver and Onion is one of the most popular ways of preparing the liver.

 If you prefer lighter approach you may like Liver salad with strawberries recipe, which will be published on my blog soon:)

 For me using tripes, liver and other offal parts is a respect for the animal, that gave his life so that we could eat it.
 Some may say it is also in line with ‘zero waste’ trend that is getting more and more popular nowadays.
 I support it!